vincent-isaac/PoissonProcess/README.md

 # Poisson Process

 # Aim :
-Suppose that  customers arrive at a bank according to a poisson process with mean rate of 3 per minute; find the probability that during a time interval of 2 min
+To find the probability of that  (i) exactly 4 customers arrive (ii) more than 4 customers arrive (iii) fewer than 4 customers in 2 minute  arrival.
+Given that the customers arrive at a bank according to a Poisson process with mean rate of 3 per minute  during a time interval of 2 min.
-(i) exactly 4 customers arrive (ii) more than 4 customers arrive (iii) fewer than 4 customers in 2 miniute  arrival.

 # Software required :